ClaraSmyth/pin/README.md

 #Change the default end string to search for when inserting templates
 InsertEnd: END_PIN_HERE

+# Change the default editor files will be opened in.
+By default pin will use $EDITOR env var or nano.
+# DefaultEditor: "nano"
 ```

 If you want to change where the config/data is stored by default you can do so with these env variables.